dmo60/lLyrics/README.markdown

 Credits
 ---------------

-I was inspired from the awesome Songbird plugin [MLyrics](https://github.com/FreeleX/MLyrics).
+I was inspired by the awesome Songbird plugin [MLyrics](https://github.com/FreeleX/MLyrics).
 Thanks to all who contribute, report issues or help in any other way to make this plugin better.

 You will always find the latest version on [GitHub](https://github.com/dmo60/lLyrics).